Who is Alvin Bragg? The Manhattan district attorney who prosecuted Donald Trump

 Mr Bragg has been tight-lipped about the case and his office’s work, ensuring in his recent memo that, “as with all of our investigations, we will continue to apply the law evenly and fairly, and speak publicly only when appropriate.”

 On March 30, a Manhattan grand jury voted to indict Mr Trump, the first former president to ever face criminal charges.
-It is currently unclear what the charges are but multiple reports indicate he is facing more than 30 counts related to business fraud.
+It is currently unclear what the charges are but reports indicate he is facing 34 felony counts related to business fraud.

 He will be arraigned on Tuesday 4 April in New York.

-Like all defendants facing criminal charges, he will be processed before appearing in court, with his fingerprints and mug shot taken.
+Like all defendants facing criminal charges, he will be processed before appearing in court, with his fingerprints taken.

+However, he will not be placed in handcuffs and a mugshot is not expected to be taken.

 At his arraignment, he is expected to plead not guilty to all charges before he expects to be back in Mar-a-Lago by Tuesday evening to deliver a prime-time address at 8.15pm ET.